arcadeJHS/lnurl-quests/README.md

    Is it possible to use something more robust/reliable like Greenlight or Breez SDK to handle LNURL operations?
    Probably it's possible to receive payments with the Breeze SDK (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html).
 - Improve lightning funds management.
 - Refactor the lnurl module in order to make it pluggable and swappable, not relying on a single implementation.
 Every new implementation should adhere to a common interface.
 A plugin system?
 Libs inside a NestJS workspace?
 An external service required as a dependency in the API application?
+Or maybe the LNURL-withdraw should be a pluggable dedicated second service, used by this API.
 To be explored.
 - Migrate from LNRL-whithdraw to Bolt12 (in the future...)?
 - Improve API error management and output documentation for Swagger.
 - Improve tests.
 Currently only a few "logic-heavy" files are covered.